 Lucas Morten

-At an age of 4 my parents decided to get married in the capital of our neighboring country Denmark.
-To the creation of their wedding bouquet they hired an incredible danish floral artist named Tage Andersen.
-Entering the studio of Tages prior to the wedding was probably the very first event in life that both evoke and sparked my interest in art.
-I can still remember the sounds of birds chirping and the enormous smell of fresh flowers that in a combination with Tages lighty avant-garde historical clothes and his grey bushy beard, welcomed me to a new place inside of me.
-Tages handmade metal objects adorned the magic jungle of pure vegetation that lead through the whole studio.
+At the age of 4, my parents decided to get married in the capital of our neighboring country, Denmark.
+For the creation of their wedding bouquet, they hired an incredible Danish floral artist named Tage Andersen.
+Entering the studio of Tage prior to the wedding was probably the very first event in life that both evoked and sparked my interest in art.

 More or less, yes.
-My whole upbringing was pretty much an introduction to the art/design field since both my parents always had a have a huge interest in aesthetics in many different formats which today is expressed in their running of an interior design office and store where I moreover started to work at an early stage in life.
+My whole upbringing was pretty much an introduction to the art/design field since both my parents always had a huge interest in aesthetics in many different formats, which today is expressed in their running of an interior design office and store where I moreover started to work at an early stage in life.
 I remember from being very young that I was very curious and interested in what my parents were doing, often sitting on a stool next to my dad when he was drawing different shops or concepts.
-After graduating from high school I took a season off skiing in the French Alps followed by that I started to work full time with my parents in their interior design office and store.
-Alongside my artistry nowadays, I still work at their studio as an interior designer.

 Avant Garde.

-Christopher Delcourt, Jan Jensen, Draga Aurel, Vincenzo De Cotiis and Apparatus.
+Christopher Delcourt, Jan Jensen, Draga Aurel, Vincenzo De Cotiis, and Apparatus.

 Leonard Vandal, JR, Ivana Bašić, and Chrisitan Caroll Poel.